thevitu/commonTools/README.md

-# commonTools
+# commonTools V2
-# V2 command to execute
+# Download xsdToolV2.bat and xsdToolV2.jar
-java -jar xsdTool.jar
+# use xsdToolV2.bat to execute